Learn why CloudExtend adheres to NetSuite’s Role-Based Access Control

 The security of your NetSuite data is a shared responsibility.

 These are some of the advantages of using CloudExtend applications that adhere to the best practices enforced by the ecosystem.
-Ultimately, the security of your NetSuite data is a shared responsibility between NetSuite, you and your users, and of course the solution providers you choose to work with.
-Be sure to evaluate your options based on the ethical and technical prowess of the vendors beyond the feature sets they advertise.
+Ultimately, the security of your NetSuite data is a shared responsibility between NetSuite, you, and your users, and of course the solution providers you choose to work with.
+Be sure to evaluate your options based on the ethical and technical prowess of the vendors, not just the feature sets they advertise.